grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 #### Factories are themselves polymorphic (encapsulation of rule)

-TODO

-So far, I keep talking about composability over and over again so much that you're probably already sick of the word.
+So far, I have kept talking about composability over and over again so much that you're probably already sick of the word.
 But hey, here comes another benefit of the factory - in contrast to constructors, they are composable.

-We may have a class that uses a factory:
+We may have a class that takes a factory as a constructor parameter like the following `MessageInbound`:

 {lang="csharp"}
 ~~~